Staff, Interns and Volunteers

 Having collaborated extensively with artists in various fields, Johnston has been involved in film, interdisciplinary and media arts for over 10 years.
 Curating film screenings internationally and in the U.S. for six years, she also serves as Experimental and Fringe Film Editor for agnes films, an online resource for female filmmakers and those interested in their work.
 Her book No Future Now: A Nomadology of Resistance and Subversion was published by Atropos Press in May 2012.
-Contributing a chapter about No Wave Filmmaker Vivienne Dick in the forthcoming critical anthology Downtown Film, Video and Television 1975-2000 (Intellect Press, UK) she is currently working on a volume of essays about women directors.
-Teaching film theory, history and studies courses in San Francisco since 2008, she can be found teaching any number of the following courses: Film History, Genres in Film, analog before digital: punk/no wave film & music, Exploring Science Fiction Cinema, Motion Picture Theory & Style, Art & Ideology of the 20th Century and Crossing Borders: Art & Culture in Global Society.
+She is currently working on a volume of essays about women directors.
+Denah has been teaching film theory, history and studies courses in San Francisco since 2008.

 A persistent advocate of film, she is dedicated to serving at such a critical time in the continuing evolution of Canyon Cinema.
 Denah received her PhD in Media Philosophy: Film & Theory from the European Graduate School where she is the Simone de Beauvoir Fellow, an MFA in Filmmaking from the San Francisco Art Institute and a BFA in Photography with a Film Studies Minor from Ohio University in Athens, Ohio.